Angie Ng: Careers

 Ng has walked the runways afor Paul Costelloe, Alice Palmer, Lilee, Charlotte Taylor, Carlotta, Actis Barone and Jonathan Liang and closed the show for Alice Palmer in S/S '10.
 She also do a Kaprice Campaign.
 She appeared in a music video by DJ Ironik featuring Chipmunk (a remix of the song "Tiny Dancer" by Elton John).

-Ng is the first Malaysian model to have modelled for Lady Gaga’s designer Marko Mitanovski.
+Ng is the first Malaysian model to have modelled for Lady Gaga's designer Marko Mitanovski.
 In 2011 she was signed by modelling agency Model One, based in Hong Kong.

-She also appeared in print ad such as American Tourister TVC- Take on the World, K11 Print Ad, Landmark Shoe Story - Fall/Winter 2012, Gap Fall 2012, Fujifilm Beauty and many more.
+She also appeared in print ad such as American Tourister TVC- Take on the World, K11 Print Ad, Landmark Shoe Story – Fall/Winter 2012, Gap Fall 2012, Fujifilm Beauty and many more.

 Ng won the FHM "Girl Next Door" competition and has subsequently graced the magazine's cover in June She was awarded the STYLO Fashion Grand Prix 'Model of The Year' title in 2010.
 In the summer of 2010 Ng headlined the Farah Khan S/S 2011 campaign.

 She done many shows including, Max Mara, Roger Vivier, Ted Baker, Vivienne Westwood, Leonard, Furlia, Club Monaco, M.A.C and many more.

-Ng appeared in several magazines such as Citabella, Asteliar Beaute Magazine, Feminine, Complexd Magazine UK, Gorgeous, NuYou Magazine, InTrend, Baccarat Magazine, GLAM, Hello Magazine, Prestige Magazine, Vision Magazine, Dewi Magazine Indonesia, New Tide, Style Magazine, Elle (magazine), Cosmopolitan HK, TVB magazine, Tao Magazine, Next magazine HK, D MAG HK, Stuff Singapore, Glass Magazine, Edelweiss Magazine Switzerland, Marie Claire HK and many others magazines.
+Ng appeared in several magazines such as Citabella, Asteliar Beaute Magazine, Feminine, Complexd Magazine UK, Gorgeous, NuYou Magazine, InTrend, Baccarat Magazine, GLAM, Hello Magazine, Prestige Magazine, Vision Magazine, Dewi Magazine Indonesia, New Tide, Style Magazine, Elle, Cosmopolitan HK, TVB magazine, Tao Magazine, Next magazine HK, D MAG HK, Stuff Singapore, Glass Magazine, Edelweiss Magazine Switzerland, Marie Claire HK and many others magazines.

 In 2010, Ng was the cover model for the August 2010 edition of Malaysia's fashion and beauty magazine Female, D MAG, FLASH on and Elle Magazine.

 For Fall 2012, she was featured in Gap Fall Icons 2012.

 Ng is currently represented by IMG Models London and Model One in Hong Kong.